Roe Green: Transport

 cutting dividing the two greens has been re-developed as a linear walkway.

 Sport

 The green was used for sporting activities and in late Victorian days was used for cricket matches between the 'Up-Greeners' and 'Down-Greeners'.
 The brothers J.T. and Ernest Tyldesley played cricket for Lancashire and England in the early years of the 20th century.
 Their great nephew Michael Vaughan, who lived in the village in his early years played for Yorkshire and captained England.
-Roe Green is also home to a cricket club playing in the Greater Manchester Cricket league.
+Roe Green is also home to Roe Green cricket club playing in the Greater Manchester Cricket league.